 Tell a classroom full of English students that there is an elephant in the room and they will likely think you have gone crazy and reply with “No there isn’t!”

 English idioms can be very confusing to English language learners, especially kids and beginners.
 However, teaching English idioms is incredibly fun as students often come up with some hilarious predictions as they try to figure out what these funny English sayings mean.
 In this post, we have put together a list of 25 funny English idioms to teach your students.
-You’ll also find some useful tips on how to teach English idioms in a fun and memorable way.
+Not only will you find many English idiom examples for kids, but you’ll also find some useful tips on how to teach English idioms in a fun and memorable way.

-Here is a list of our favorite funny English idioms and expressions.
+Here is a list of our favorite funny English idiom examples for kids.
 All these English sayings are suitable for kids, teenagers, and beginner English language learners.

 1. When Pigs Fly